freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/remove-elements-from-an-array-using-slice-instead-of-splice.md

 // cities is now ["Chicago", "Delhi", "Islamabad", "Berlin"]
 ```

-As we saw in the last challenge, the <code>slice</code> method does not mutate the original array, but returns a new one which can be saved into a variable.
-Recall that the <code>slice</code> method takes two arguments for the indices to begin and end the slice (the end is non-inclusive), and returns those items in a new array.
-Using the <code>slice</code> method instead of <code>splice</code> helps to avoid any array-mutating side effects.
+As we saw in the last challenge, the `slice` method does not mutate the original array, but returns a new one which can be saved into a variable.
+Recall that the `slice` method takes two arguments for the indices to begin and end the slice (the end is non-inclusive), and returns those items in a new array.
+Using the `slice` method instead of `splice` helps to avoid any array-mutating side effects.

 </section>

 ## Instructions

 <section id='instructions'>

-Rewrite the function <code>nonMutatingSplice</code> by using <code>slice</code> instead of <code>splice</code>.
-It should limit the provided <code>cities</code> array to a length of 3, and return a new array with only the first three items.
+Rewrite the function `nonMutatingSplice` by using `slice` instead of `splice`.
+It should limit the provided `cities` array to a length of 3, and return a new array with only the first three items.

 Do not mutate the original array provided to the function.

 </section>

 ## Tests

 <section id='tests'>

 ```yml